Josh-Wickens/football-reactions/README.md

 - Contains details regarding the profile.
 It contains details such as how many posts the user has made so that other users can see how active they are.
 How many followers they have so that users can see how popular the profile is.
 - Contains all their posts (not including post to topics as these could be seen out of context with other posts at the time which could confuse other users).
-- A request offical status button so that users can request the official tag which will show on their profile so that other users know that the profile is the official profile of a club or player.
+- A request offical status button, so that users can request the official tag which will show on their profile so that other users know that the profile is the official profile of a club or player.
 This feature opens an email with information as to what to write in the email aswell as a prepopulated email address to the website and the subject.
 This makes the request more user friendly by guiding the user with required information or details.

 ![Profile Page](/src/assets/profile.png)